fossxo/fossxo-gdd/source/technical-design/engine-overview.rst

         events, or state machines.
 Spending time making these items would mean less time spent creating the actual game.

-..  [#amethystbook] `The Amethyst Engine book <https://book.amethyst.rs/stable/>`__
+..  [#amethystbook] The Amethyst Engine book contains detailed information about
-        contains detailed information about each of these concepts and how they are used in the Amethyst engine.
+        each of these concepts and how they are used in the Amethyst engine.
+[Amethyst-book]_